On this page...

 In Paul's letter to Timothy, the word instruct appears three times in as many verses - all without the word classroom being associated with it, mind you.
 Are you understanding who is doing the instructing?
 Remember God's words through Hosea regarding the knowledge of God.
 Would not one need to know in order to instruct?

 Not according to men, as is evidenced by proctor positions throughout educational circles.
 The curricula contains the information to be disseminated.
-The task of the proctor is simply to deliver the package of pre-determined information, and perhaps to conduct testing in order to assess the receipt and retention of said information.
+The task of the proctor is simply to puke forth the package of pre-determined information, and perhaps to conduct testing in order to assess the receipt and retention of said information.

 The Kingdom of God operates differently from any of the kingdoms of men.
 It is not the amount of informational knowledge one possesses (in one's head or in one's curricula) that qualifies one to instruct.
 The requirement is not what but, rather, Who one knows...